 The County Bikeways Plan includes an extensive network of community bikeways.
-Class II bicycle lanes are planned for two roads.
-Class III bicycle routes are located in several low-volume local streets in order to encourage bicycles to use those streets as parallel routes to the major arterials and collectors in the community.
+Class I paths are planned along some "paper street" rights-of-way and several existing and proposed roads.
+Class II bicycle lanes are planned for several roads.
+Class III bicycle routes are planned for several low-volume local streets in order to encourage bicycles to use those streets as parallel routes to the major arterials and collectors in the community.